Rational-Link/Chainlink-Public-Jobs-Specs/README.md

 ---

 ## Disclaimer
-- All code and configurations are **for educational purposes only**.
+- This code and configuration are educational examples.
+Please review and modify before using in production.
-- Contracts use **hardcoded values** and **unaudited code**.
-- Do **not** deploy to production or use with real funds.

 ---

 ## Getting Started
 1. Clone this repository.
 2. Open the Solidity contracts in [Remix](https://remix.ethereum.org/) or your preferred IDE.
-3. Update input parameters (API endpoint, JSON path, etc.) before compiling.
+3. Log in to MetaMask and confirm you are connected to the blockchain network.
+4. Update the input parameters on to match your specific use case, before compiling and deploying the smart contract.
-4. Deploy to a testnet and connect with the provided oracle/job IDs.
+5. Deploy to the blockchain network and connect with the provided oracle/job IDs.
 ---

 ## Learn More